 Prince George had his first day of primary school in 2017, and two-year-Princess Charlotte is following her big brother’s footsteps by starting nursery school in January.
 (Here are more details about Princess Charlotte’s nursery school.)
 Only time will tell if she’ll use the same last name Prince George uses in school.

 William and Kate make a royal visit

 Last year, Prince William, sometimes accompanied by Kate Middleton and their two children, made royal visits to France, Poland, Germany, Belgium, and Finland.
 In 2018, they’re jumping right back into official visits with a trip to Sweden and Germany from January 30 to February 2, according to Town & Country.
-Don’t miss these adorable pictures from when Prince George and Princess Charlotte went on a royal tour.

 A new baby enters the family